vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

   - zerotrust-solution
   - highpri
   - tier1
-ms.topic: conceptual
+ms.topic: concept-article
+#customerIntent: As a security admin, I want to pilot and deploy Microsoft Defender for Identity to evaluate it's ability to enhance my organization's security posture and protect against identity-based threats.
 ---

 # Pilot and deploy Microsoft Defender for Identity

 **Applies to:**
 - Microsoft Defender XDR

 This article provides a workflow for piloting and deploying Microsoft Defender for Identity in your organization.
-You can use these recommendations to onboard Microsoft Defender for Identity as an individual cybersecurity tool or as part of an end-to-end solution with Microsoft Defender XDR.
+Use these recommendations to onboard Microsoft Defender for Identity as part of an end-to-end solution with Microsoft Defender XDR.

 This article assumes you have a production Microsoft 365 tenant and are piloting and deploying Microsoft Defender for Identity in this environment.
 This practice will maintain any settings and customizations you configure during your pilot for your [full deployment](/defender-for-identity/deploy/deploy-defender-identity).